isiak44/RasheedPBL/Project10/README.md

 # Devops Tooling Website Solution

-In previous project, we implemented a Wordpress based solution that is ready to be filled with content and can be used as a full fledged website or blog.
+In previous project, we implemented a Wordpress based solution that is ready to be filled with content and can be used as a full-fledged website or blog.
 In this project, we will move further to add some more value to our solutions that a Devops team could utilize in day to day activities in managing, developing, testing, deploying and monitoring different projects.

 In this project, we will implement a solution that consist of the following components;